oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

 3. On the right, click the name of your target database.

-    The **Audit profile details** page for your target database is displayed.
+    The **Audit profile information** page for your target database is displayed.

-4. Scroll down the page to the **Compute audit volume** section.
+4. Scroll down the page to the **Compute audit records** section.

 5. Click **Collected by Data Safe**.

-    The **Compute collected volume** dialog box is displayed.
+    The **Show number of collected audit records** dialog box is displayed.

-6. Set the **Start month** and **End month** fields to the first and last day of the current month respectively, and click **Compute**.
+6. Set the **Start month** and **End month** fields to the first and last day of the current month respectively, and click **Show**.

 7. In the **Collected in Data Safe (Online)** column, make note of the number of audit records collected by Oracle Data Safe.

-## Task 4: Provision a compute instance with the Oracle Cloud Development Kit preinstalled
+## Task 4: Provision a compute instance with the Oracle Cloud development kit preinstalled

-1. From the home page in Oracle Cloud Infrastructure, scroll down and click the **RESOURCE MANAGER** tile called **Create a stack**.
+1. From the navigation menu, select **Developer Services**, and then under **Resource Manager**, click **Stacks**.

+2. Click **Create stack**.

     The **Create stack** page is displayed.
 You first need to complete **Step 1 Stack information**.

-2. Leave **Template** selected.

-3. Click **Change template**.
+3. Select **Template**.

+4. In the **Stack configuration** section, click **Select template**.

+    The **Browse templates** panel is displayed.

-4. Click the **Architecture** tab.
-Scroll down and select **Oracle Cloud Development kit**.
+5. Click the **Architecture** tab.
+Scroll down and select **Oracle Cloud development kit**.
 Click **Select template**.

-5. (Optional) Enter a different name for the stack.
+6. (Optional) Enter a different name for the stack.

-6. Select your compartment.
+7. Select your compartment.

-7. Leave the default terraform version as is.
+8. Leave the default terraform version and working directory as is.

-8. Click **Next**.
+9. Click **Next**.

     Now you need to complete **Step 2 Configure variables**.

-9. Leave the default instance shape set to **VM.Standard.E2.1.Micro**.
+10. Leave the default instance shape set to **VM.Standard.E2.1.Micro**.

-10. Leave **Auto-generate SSH key pair** selected.
+11. Leave **Auto-generate SSH key pair** selected.

-11. Leave **Compute instance to access all resources at tenancy level** selected.
+12. Leave **Compute instance to access all resources at tenancy level** selected.

-12. Click **Next**.
+13. Click **Next**.

     Now you need to complete **Step 3 Review**.

-13. Review the configuration, and if it is correct, select the **Run apply** check box at the bottom of the page, and click **Create**.
+14. Review the configuration, and if it is correct, select the **Run apply** check box at the bottom of the page, and click **Create**.

+    The **Job details** page is displayed.
 The new stack is displayed on the **Stack details** page.

-14. Wait for your compute instance to be provisioned.
+15. Wait for your compute instance to be provisioned.

     When the instance is provisioned (indicated by a "Succeeded" status for the apply job), installation of the development kit items begins.
 The installation process takes a few minutes.
-If you connect to the instance before the installation finishes, then a warning message indicates that the installation is still in process.
+If you connect to the instance before the installation finishes, then a warning message indicates that the installation is still in progress.
 Once the items are installed on the instance, you can immediately use them.

-15. To obtain information about your compute instance, click the **Application information** tab.
+16. To obtain information about your compute instance, click the **Application information** tab.
 From here you can copy connectivity information, including the following:

     - Compute instance public IP
     - Generated private key for SSH access